easeaico/pulse-go/docs/Methodology/EnergyMethodology.md

 There are two scenarios for validation of the exercise action.
 The first scenario qualitatively validates that a work rate threshold exists.
 The scenario is based on the assertion by @cite johnson2000exercise that a body working around the threshold for maximal oxygen uptake (approximately 430 watts) will only be able to perform at the desired level for about three minutes before reaching physiological limits.
 The second scenario takes advantage of the abundance of experiments using variations of the Bruce protocol to study exercise physiology.
 In the second scenario, the exercise intensity is periodically increased, with short breaks in between each exercise period.
 The quantitative validation results are shown in the table below.

 <center><br>
-*Table 4a.
-The dynamic response to exercise.
+*@tabledef {EnergyExerciseValidation1} The dynamic response to exercise.
 15 measures are compared to data reported in literature at 8 different times during increasing exercise intensity with intermittent rest, for a total of 120 points of comparison.
 Of those, 86 were within 10 percent of the reported value, 8 were within 30 percent, and 26 deviated from the expected value by more than 30 percent.
-The first intensity/rest period is shown in Table 4a.*
+The first intensity/rest period is shown in this table.*
 </center>
 |	Segment	|	Notes	|	Occurrence Time (s)	|	Sampled Scenario Time (s)	|	Core Temperature (Celsius)	|	Peripheral Temperature (Celsius)	|	Heart Rate (beats/min)	|	Systolic Pressure (mmHg)	|	Diastolic Pressure (mmHg)	|	Mean Arterial Pressure (mmHg)	|	Stroke Volume (mL)	|	Cardiac Output (L/min)	|	Gut Blood Flow (L/min)	|	Systemic Vascular Resistance (mmHg-min/L)	|	Respiration Rate (breaths/min)	|	Tidal Volume (L)	|	Respiratory Exchange Ratio	|	Oxygen Consumption (L/min)	|	Urine Production Rate (mL/min)	|
 |	---	|	---	|	---	|	---	|	---	|	---	|	---	|	---	|	---	|	---	|	---	|	---	|	---	|	---	|	---	|	---	|	---	|	---	|	---	|